 It is easy to show the time rate of change of the thermodynamic free energy to be

 where is the volume of the magnetic grain and was used.

-This equation describes the only way that the free energy of the a magnetic moment can change in time according to LLG.
-The first term on the rhs is simply free energy loss due to Gilbert damping, vanishing when .
+This equation describes the only way that the free energy of a magnetic moment can change in time according to LLG.
+The first term on the rhs, , is simply free energy loss due to Gilbert damping, vanishing when .
 The second term is what we are mostly concerned about.
 If is less (greater) than zero then free energy is decreasing (increasing).
-That is, either the time variation of amplitude and/or direction of can affect the free energy.
-The former tends to change the energy surface (e.g. eliminating one or more of the free energy minima) while the latter tends to change the free energy of the magnetic moment while not perturbing the energy surface itself.
+That is, either the time variation of amplitude and/or direction can affect the free energy.
+The former tends to change the energy surface (e.g. creating one free energy minima) while the latter can change the free energy of the magnetic moment while not perturbing the energy surface itself (e.g. ).

 For a magnetic grain used in magnetic recording, the free energy is

 where is magnetostatic field, is the magnetocrystalline anisotropy (MCA) with ‘easy axis’ along and is exchange energy.
 Correspondingly,